Clicky

 If you can, buy two – It’s always more fun when you can go ride with someone else.
 Also, when in doubt, buy a 3 seater as it sits 2 people better.

-Easy to Clean – So much easier to clean than a boat and take out for a ride too.
+Easy to Clean – Sooo much easier to clean than a boat and take out for a ride, too.

-Smile More – It’s hard to frown on jet skis.
-Trust me; you’ll be smiling the first time you take it out.
+Smile More – It’s hard to frown while riding.
+Trust me – you’ll be smiling the first time you take it out.

-Storage – Easier to store and cheaper too compared to a boat.
-Jet skis can fit in a garage or a shed you already have.
+Storage – Easier to store plus cheaper too compared to a boat.
+They can fit in a garage or a shed you already have.

 Every day – It’s something you can ride every day, while the boat will more than likely become the weekend craft.

-Takes the stress away – Just you and the water rushing by, all the worries of life fade away.
+Takes the stress away – Just you and the water rushing by, all the worries from life fade away.

-All the beautiful people – Let’s be honest, you get to see and be near a lot of beautiful people in swimsuits.
+All the beautiful people – Let’s be honest, you get to see many beautiful people in swimsuits.

-Lets dreams come true – For some people, you know you made it in life when you have a waverunner and ones like the Sea-Doo Spark or Yamaha EX are more affordable than you think.
+Lets dreams come true – For some people, you know you made it in life when you have a Sea-Doo Spark or Yamaha EX are more affordable than you think.

-Cost more than you think – The average person thinks one costs $5k, but in reality, the average price is over $15k.
+Cost more than you think – The average person thinks they costs $5k, but in reality, the average price is over $15k.
+It’s only getting worse with inflation.

-Service Cost – Maintenance and parts cost more for Powersports stuff.
-Doesn’t matter if its a boat, motorcycle, or waverunner they cost more than the equivalent of a car.
+Service Cost – Maintenance plus parts cost more for power sports things.
+Doesn’t matter if it’s a boat, motorcycle, or a PWC – they cost more than similar cars.

 Safety Gear is a Must – You need safety gear like life jackets before you drive.
-Wetsuit bottoms are recommended to, just read the warning sticker to learn more about this.
+Wetsuit bottoms are recommended – just read the warning sticker to learn more about this.

-Drivers license – There are rules and licenses for many states.
-For example, in my home state of North Carolina anyone born on or after Jan.
+Boating License – There are licenses for many states.
+For example, in my home state of North Carolina, anyone born on or after Jan.
 1, 1988 has to take a boaters safety course

-Age – There are age limits, too young, and you can’t drive.
+Age – There are age limits, too young, you can’t drive.
 Check out your local wildlife or boating regulations for your state or country.
+This means you need a license to drive in many states, even if you’re renting.
+This affects all powered boats.

 No Roads – Since there are no roads, you need to be more aware than when in your car.

-No Trailer, pay for pickupsIf you don’t get a trailer, expect to pay for pickup and drop-ins.
+No Trailer, pay for pickupsIf you don’t get a trailer, expect to pay for pickup or drop-ins.

 They don’t come with trailers – Here is a post going over that here.

-First Service – the First Service is not always included, and it’s the most important service you can do, so make sure to get it done.
+First Service – the first service is not always included, it’s the most important service you can do, so make sure to get it done.

-Insurance – While many places don’t require insurance, you’ll be a fool not to get it.
+Insurance – While many places don’t PWC insurance, you’ll be a fool not to get it.

-Below FreezingYou have to winterize them if you live somewhere that gets below freezing.
+Below FreezingYou have to winterize if you live somewhere that gets below freezing.

 You don’t drive it as often as your car – Since you don’t drive it as often as your car you have to keep the battery on charge, which is quite easy to do.
-If you don’t ride your jetskis for a month or two, the battery can become weak.
+If you don’t ride your jet skis for a month or two, the battery can become weak.
 But if you ride more than once a month, then you’ll be fine.
-This is more of an issue for long-term storage like you do in winter months.
+This is more for long-term storage like you do in winter months.

-The Summer Makes Prices Go Up – They get more expensive during the summer, prices for used ones go up quite a bit (supply and demand).
+The Summer Makes Prices Go Up – They get more expensive during the summer, prices for used ones go up quite a bit.

-Can’t drive past sunset – And you can’t install lights to allow you to do it, either.
+Can’t drive past sunset – You can’t install lights to allow you to do it, either.

-Some are not as stable as others – The REC-LITE models are super playful compared to the luxury models, so be aware of this.
-And if you ask me, for average size adults, a 3 seater is really a 2 seater and a 2 seater is really a 1 seater.
+Some are not as stable as others – The REC-LITE models are super playful compared to the luxury models, so be aware about this.
+If you ask me, for average size adults, a 3 seater is really a 2 seater; a 2 seater is really a 1 seater.

-Buying the wrong machine could lead to headaches – I have a post that tells you what to avoid here.
+Buying the wrong skis could lead to headaches – I have a post that tells you what to avoid here.
+The downsides of owning jet skis come at you fast if you buy a bad machine, so make sure to give that post a good read before buying used.

 Author